The World's Largest Modern & Contemporary Prints & Editions Platform

 Three

-Studies Of A Male Back
+Studies Of The Male Back

-After his Three Studies Of A Male Back, this collection of Francis Bacon prints contains nude portraits of Bacon’s muse, George Dyer.
+After his Three Studies Of The Male Back, this collection of Francis Bacon prints contains nude portraits of Bacon’s muse, George Dyer.
 He depicts a contorted figure in a cage-like construction, facing away from the viewer and staring into a mirror; a voyeuristic portrayal of the lover as a painfully self-possessed entity.

 Sell Your Art